 The U.S. government has several whistleblower-reward programs that provide financial awards to whistleblowers for exposing certain types of wrongdoing.
-Under the programs, a whistleblowers may receive up to 30% of the recovery if their tip leads to successful enforcement actions.
+Under the programs, a whistleblower may receive up to 30% of the collected monetary sanctions if their tip leads to a successful enforcement action.
 This article focuses on two of the main whistleblower-reward programs, which were created under the Dodd-Frank Act: the SEC Whistleblower Program and the CFTC Whistleblower Program.

 SEC Whistleblower Program

 The SEC Whistleblower Program provides monetary rewards to whistleblowers who help the SEC identify fraud and other federal securities laws violations.
 To be eligible for an award under the program, whistleblowers must voluntarily provide the SEC with original information that leads to successful enforcement actions with total monetary sanctions totaling more than $1 million.
 A whistleblower may receive an award of between 10% and 30% of the total monetary sanctions collected.
 Since 2012, the SEC has awarded more than $1.2 billion to whistleblowers.

 The SEC Whistleblower Program also protects the confidentiality of whistleblowers and does not disclose information that might directly or indirectly reveal a whistleblower’s identity.
 Whistleblowers can even submit a tip anonymously to the SEC if represented by an attorney in connection with their tip.